lunarphp/lunar/docs/src/getcandy/carts.md

 The cart session manager is useful if you're building a traditional Laravel storefront which makes use of sessions.
 :::

 When building a store, you're going to want an easy way to fetch the cart for the current user (or guest user) by retrieving it from their current session.
-GetCandy provides an easy to use class to make this easier for you, so you don't have to keep reinventing the wheel.
+Lunar provides an easy to use class to make this easier for you, so you don't have to keep reinventing the wheel.

 ### Available config